asimihsan/asim_ihsan_io/hugo/content/posts/openai-discord-bot-on-aws/index.md

 cost-effective to prevent costly overhead.

-For the initial prototype, I decided to explore a long-term design with a focus on cost-effectiveness, rather than high availability verifying scalability using load testing.
+For the initial prototype, I decided to explore a long-term design with a focus on cost-effectiveness, rather than focusing on high availability and verifying scalability using load testing.

 ## System overview